 Are apocalyptic-looking skies part of our new normal of disasters, loss, masks, and injustice?
 Under very different circumstances, the Israelites too had to accept a new normal.
 False prophets promised escape.
 Yet the Lord commanded the Israelites to settle into the new normal, to engage for the long haul, and to seek the peace in their city.
 How relevant these words are to us today to embrace this new normal and to seek the peace of our own communities, orange skies and all.

 Christian history reveals times when Christianity rose during transitions and new normals (e.g. the early Church, communist regimes, previous pandemics).
-This is the time (during our pandemic) and the place (Silicon Valley) to seek the peace of where we live.
+This is the time (during our pandemic) and the place (our increasingly diverse U.S.) to seek the peace of where we live.

 Where do we go from here?

-I started offering immersions into SF's neighborhoods as a way to frame the theology of honor-shame through the stories of the neighborhood's peoples.
-This is why I found great interest in Kathy's "shame to celebration" telling of Chinatown.
-This is the Gospel!
-That said, let me invite you to a few things:
+I started offering immersions into SF’s neighborhoods as a way to frame the theology of honor-shame through the stories of the neighborhood’s peoples.
+This is why I found great interest in Kathy’s “shame to celebration” telling of Chinatown.
+This is a huge part of the Gospel often left out!
+That said, let me invite you to a few next steps:

 - To go a little deeper into the theology of honor-shame, I wrote a chapter for a book filled with the top thinkers, scholars, and practitioners on the subject.
 “Honor, Shame, and the Gospel: Reframing Our Message and Ministry.”
 My chapter is called “Sharing God’s Love in an Urban, Pluralistic Context.”
 If you’ve ever taken a missions course (e.g. Perspectives) or read on the subject, you’ll recognize some of the other authors.